Finding the best sealant for wood burning is important. It will protect and give longevity to your artwork.

 The finishes range from glossy to matte, moving from the shiniest finish, which reflects more light to matte, which absorbs the light instead.

-- Matte – is the most absorbent, leaving the finish with a dull finish
+- Matte – is the most absorbent giving the wood a dull finish

-- Satin – a slightly velvety look, still absorbent with a very slight shine
+- Satin – leaves a slightly velvety look, still absorbent with a very slight shine

-- Gloss – this leaves the piece the shiniest and lustrous
+- Gloss – this leaves the piece looking the shiniest and most lustrous

 So now let’s have a look to see what the best sealant for pyrography options are.